 The Company has entered into an Administration Agreement with the Administrator under which the Administrator provides administrative services.
 The Administrator performs, or oversees the performance of, the Company's consolidated financial records, prepares reports filed with the SEC, generally monitors the payment of the Company's expenses and watches the performance of administrative and professional services rendered by others.
 The Company will reimburse the Administrator for the Company's allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations to the Company under the Administration Agreement.
-Pursuant to the Administration Agreement and further restricted by the Company, expenses payable to the Administrator by the Company as well as other direct and indirect expenses (excluding interest, other financing expenses, trading expenses and management and incentive fees) had been capped at \$3,500 for the time period from April 1, 2012 to March 31, 2013 and capped at \$4,250 for the time period from April 1, 2013 to March 31, 2014.
+Pursuant to the Administration Agreement and further restricted by the Company, expenses payable to the Administrator by the Company as well as other direct and indirect expenses (excluding interest, other financing expenses, trading expenses and management and incentive fees) had been capped at \$4,250 for the time period from April 1, 2013 to March 31, 2014.
 The expense cap expired on March 31, 2014.
 Thereafter, the Administrator may, in its own discretion, submit to the Company for reimbursement some or all of the expenses that the Administrator has incurred on behalf of the Company during any quarterly period.
 As a result, the amount of expenses for which the Company will have to reimburse the Administrator may fluctuate in future quarterly periods and there can be no assurance given as to when, or if, the Administrator may determine to limit the expenses that the Administrator submits to the Company for reimbursement in the future.
 However, it is expected that the Administrator will continue to support part of the expense burden of the Company in the near future and may decide to not calculate and charge through certain overhead related amounts as well as continue to cover some of the indirect costs.
 The Administrator cannot recoup any expenses that the Administrator has previously waived.
-For the years ended December 31, 2015, December 31, 2014 and December 31, 2013, approximately \$1,431, \$1,395 and \$1,180, respectively, of indirect administrative expenses were included in administrative expenses of which \$733, \$770 and \$1,180, respectively, of indirect administrative expenses were waived by the Administrator.
-As of December 31, 2015 and December 31, 2014, \$374 and \$326, respectively, of indirect administrative expenses were included in payable to affiliates as the expenses were payable to the Administrator.
+For the years ended December 31, 2016, December 31, 2015 and December 31, 2014, approximately \$1,641,\$1,431 and \$1,395, respectively, of indirect administrative expenses were included in administrative expenses of which \$725,\$733 and \$770, respectively, of indirect administrative expenses were waived by the Administrator.
+As of December 31, 2016 and December 31, 2015,\$0 and \$374, respectively, of indirect administrative expenses were included in payable to affiliates as the expenses were payable to the Administrator.

-The Company incurred the following expenses, which were waived by the Administrator or were in excess of the expense cap, for the years endedDecember 31, 2015, December 31, 2014 and December 31, 2013:
+The Company incurred the following expenses, which were waived by the Administrator or were in excess of the expense cap, for the years endedDecember 31, 2016, December 31, 2015 and December 31, 2014:

 Years Ended December 31,

-' ' 2015 2014 2013
+2016 2015 2014

-Administrative expenses \$ 733 \$ 380 \$
+Administrative expenses \$ 725 \$ 733 \$ 380

-Administrative expenses allocated from NMF Holdings 390 1,180
+Administrative expenses allocated from NMF Holdings 390

 Professional fees

-Professional fees allocated from NMF Holdings 375 1,360
+Professional fees allocated from NMF Holdings 375

-Other general and administrative expenses

-Other general and administrative expenses allocated from NMF Holdings

-Total expense reimbursement \$ 733 \$ 1,145 \$ 2,540
+Total expense reimbursement \$ 725 \$ 733 \$ 1,145

-As of December 31, 2015 and December 31, 2014, no expense waivers and reimbursements were receivable from an affiliate.
-As ofDecember 31, 2013, \$399 of the expense waivers and reimbursements were allocated from NMF Holdings and were receivable by NMF Holdings from an affiliate.
+As of December 31, 2016, December 31, 2015 and December 31, 2014, no expense waivers and reimbursements were receivable from an affiliate.